koseburak/resource-utilization-monitor/iac/terraform-ecs/README.md

 cd iac/terraform-ecs
 ````

+Note:
-Note: Enter your own variable values in the **"iac/terraform-ecs/terraform.tfvars"** file
+> Enter your own variable values in the **"iac/terraform-ecs/terraform.tfvars"** file.

 <br/>

 ## Download and Install Terraform

 You could download and install the Terraform from the [downloads page](https://www.terraform.io/downloads.html).

 <br/>